Girasolo/Intelligent-forensics/newEnvironment/README.md

-# advices
+# Advices
-If the images gets modified by changing the dockerfiles, to be effective the image should be mounted again or simply deleted before using again "docker-compose up -d".
-Fast way is deleting the images.
+If the images gets modified by changing the dockerfiles, to be effective the image should be builded again.
+To do so run "docker-compose build".
+Then again "docker-compose up -d".